velan99/SitecoreRedirect/README.md

 </ol>
 How to Use the Redirect Module

-Download and install the Redirect Module from the market place.
+1. Download and install the Redirect Module from the market place.
+2. Add these entry to your Site config file.

+redirectSettingsId="{23F429BA-9BBF-4FDD-9BCD-1E7E46A0D029}"

 <strong>How to Use the Redirect Module</strong>